-Pretend you’re at the store looking at this seemly healthy strawberry yogurt (I mean, it says it’s free of dairy, gluten, and GMOs.).
-You check out the nutrition facts on the back and see that it has 18 grams of sugar.
+Pretend you’re at the store looking at this seemingly healthy strawberry yogurt (I mean, it says it’s free of dairy, gluten, and GMOs.).
+You then check out the nutrition facts on the back and see that it has 18 grams of sugar.

 - Multiply 18 grams by 4 = 72 calories from sugar

 - Divide 18 grams by 4 = 4.5 teaspoons

 Still think it’s a healthy option?
 As a nutrition professional, I recommend staying below 10 grams of sugar for a serving of yogurt.

 It’s also important to note that added sugar has many names depending on where it came from and how it’s made.
 Check for ingredients ending in “ose” as that is the chemical name for many types of sugars, such as fructose, maltose, and dextrose.
 Here is a list of common types of sugars: